otrv4/otrv4/architecture-decisions/009-non-interactive-dake.md

 ```

 These prekey messages are uploaded to the untrusted Prekey Server along with
-a User Profile and a Prekey Profile.
+a Client Profile and a Prekey Profile.
 These three values create what is defined
 as a Prekey Ensemble.

 The public part of the Shared Prekey and its signature, which are essential to